 Army

-A Roman Catholic Army Chaplain journeys with his soldiers and their families, he is with them at home, on exercise and of course on operations as witnessed by Father Willie Doyle MC, who is in the process of being made a Saint having given the ultimate sacrifice, like Christ, as he ministered to soldiers on the battlefield.
+A Roman Catholic Army Chaplain journeys with his soldiers and their families—at home, on exercise, and on operations.
+We witness this vocation most powerfully in the life and heroic witness of Father Willie Doyle SJ, MC, who is currently on the path to sainthood.
+He gave the ultimate sacrifice, laying down his life in imitation of Christ as he ministered to soldiers in the heat of battle.

 Principal Roman Catholic Chaplain (Army)